chuckersjp/coreos-iso-maker/README.md

 My thanks to Steve Ovens for pointing out how broken this became.

-A *HUGE* thanks to Lucas SCHWAB (https://github.com/lukyky414) for a number of pull requests that were to fix a lot of the issues with the 4.6 liveCD due to all the changes in the ISO as well as my lack of understanding with some of the variables in use.
+A *HUGE* thanks to ITS4U (https://github.com/its4u) for a number of pull requests that were to fix a lot of the issues with the 4.6 liveCD due to all the changes in the ISO as well as my lack of understanding with some of the variables in use.

-As part of Lucas's work, there is a new parameter for the inventory that defines whether DHCP should be used.
+As part of ITS4U's work, there is a new parameter for the inventory that defines whether DHCP should be used.
 Normally, of course, this will be set to false as that is the entire point of this project.
 But if you have other NICs that make use of it, it can be turned on for those.